Learn how to modernize employee recognition and rewards in the new Gartner report.

 Are you interested in implementing a centralized recognition and reward program, but not sure where to begin?
 Do you have questions around which features to look for in a social recognition provider, and how recognition programs play into continuous performance management and crowdsourced feedback?

-The new Gartner report, “Recognition and Rewards Software: What You Need to Know,” is a must read if you want to modernize your organization’s approach to recognition and rewards (R&R).
+The new Gartner report, “Recognition and Rewards Software: What You Need to Know,” is a must read if you want to modernize your organization’s approach to employee recognition and rewards (R&R).
 Here are the top 10 key takeaways from the report.

 - Ensuring compliance.
 A modern R&R program gives you visibility and control into recognition spend, which reduces risk of tax infringements.
 Without this visibility, companies have little oversight when it comes to ad hoc spend at departmental or line manager level.